The New Rules of Protein Timing

 So how can you be sure you always have enough in your system to optimize your gains from each workout—regardless of whether you prefer to pound the pavement or pump iron?
 Follow these five simple rules.

-Get 20 grams of protein with one scoop of Openfit Plant-Based Protein Shake.
+Get 20 grams of protein with one scoop of LADDER Plant-Based Nutrition Shake.
 Made with pea protein, it’s great for any time of day.
-Or for post-workout, try Ladder Whey Protein.
+Or for post-workout, try LADDER Whey Protein.
 Learn more about both here.

 Rule #1: Prioritize Total Daily Intake